XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

     }
 ```

+**Causes the currently running thread to block for at least the specified number of milliseconds.**

 The call to **sleep()** can throw an **InterruptedException**.

 **TimeUnit** provides better readability by allowing you to specify the units of the **sleep()** delay.